theSundayProgrammer/rocksdb-service/README.md

 Creation of the database
 The options used in the creation of the database are described in config.json.

+Design
+The config file lists all the databases that are meant to be open by the server.
+The client listens on a port specified on the commandline.
+I use 2153 for test.
+Catchtest is
 Listed below are the available options.
 Checks RocksDB docs to find out what they mean.
 Invalid option keys are ignored.
 * "increase_parallelism" = <int>